lopezmontes/GenoMus/specs/GenoMus_specifications.md

 | Chromaticity value | result
 | ------------------ | ------
-| 0                  | Only the tonal center and its octaves are used.
+| 0                  | only the tonal center and its octaves are used
-| .25                | Only the first half of pitch set is used.
+| .25                | only the first half of pitch set is used
-| .5                 | All the pitch set is used, with no extra pitches.
+| .5                 | all the pitch set is used, with no extra pitches
-| .75                | All the pitches of the mode are used, with no extra pitches.
+| .75                | all the pitches of the mode are used, with no extra pitches
-| 1                  | All notes of the chromatic scale are used, so the mode can no longer be distinguished.
+| 1                  | all notes of the chromatic scale are used, so the mode can no longer be distinguished